 The best way to learn about the program at Hill is to talk to us and visit.
 If you would like to learn more we hope you will contact us, either through email or by calling the school to set up an appointment.
 We are proud of our program and eager to discuss it with you.

 During the fall, students learn about how the environment influenced the lives of Native American Indians in different areas in North America.
 During each unit of study they discuss literature, conduct research, complete projects, and write about what they are learning.
-During the winter, students explore their own heritage and conduct a family history research project.
-Students visit the Frontier Culture Museum, Jamestown, and take an overnight trip to Williamsburg.
+Students visit Mont Pelier, Jamestown, and take an overnight trip to Williamsburg.
 After the trip to Williamsburg, students create presentations for our Living Wax Museum about colonial topics that interest them.

 The emphasis in 3rd grade Science is on generating curiosity through activities and cooperative projects.
 The curriculum includes the study of growth and changes in plants, materials and structures, forces that attract and repel, a Paleobotany unit, and a Colonial Gardening unit at the Dornin Science Center.
 Students conduct experiments, make observations, and collect data.